Categories: EV Insights

 Over recent years, Lithium-ion batteries have rushed in popularity.
 Li-ion batteries are most commonly used in electric light motor vehicles because of their high power-to-weight ratio, good high-temperature performance, excellent specific energy, and low self-discharge rate.

 Lithium-ion batteries are better than other batteries at maintaining the ability to hold a full charge over time.
 These battery parts are recyclable so it is a good option regarding the environmental aspect.
-They have long cycle life even they support higher energy costs, exceptional power efficiency, longer service life, and eco-friendliness.
+They have long cycle life even though they support higher energy costs, exceptional power efficiency, longer service life, and eco-friendliness.
+They are designed to be discharged up to 90% of the total capacity.

 Li-ion batteries-based cars give better mileage due to their lightweight.
 A car has to overcome its inertia.
 When someone has to accelerate the car from zero, lithium-ion can better propel the vehicle and can discharge faster and supply more power, which is very beneficial for HEV.